lexbor/docs/source/examples/styles/walk.md

 ### Include Directives and Function Prototypes

-The code begins by including essential header files from the Lexbor library, specifically for HTML and CSS functionalities.
+The code begins by including essential header files from the `lexbor` library, specifically for HTML and CSS functionalities.
 It defines two primary callback
 functions: